-- Removal of algae, (predators) corallivores, invasive and nuisance species, and debris. - Treatment and/or removal of diseased corals - Augmentation with a small number of additional corals or sea urchins to a site for areas that have patchy but not widespread mortality. - Reattaching and/or stabilizing loose colonies or broken fragments.
+- Removal of algae, (predators) corallivores, invasive and nuisance species, and debris. - Treatment and/or removal of diseased corals

+- Augmentation with a small number of additional corals or herbivores to a site for areas that have patchy but not widespread mortality.

+- Reattaching and/or stabilizing loose colonies or broken fragments.

+Maintenance trips are typically needed more frequently (every 30-60 days) during the first year after outplanting and then taper off as time goes on (4 times per year) and are not planned past the completion of the plot establishment period of 5 years.
 Maintenance is different from corrective actions.
 Corrective actions are required when monitoring identifies mortality (or other site issues) that could affect the ability to meet the performance criteria of the project and therefore require more substantial intervention.